Eibru/BallBalancingPidSystem/README.md

   * Sends html file to client on connect
   * Streams the content of the storagebox which contains the frames
   * Can receive POST requests from the client to change the setpoint and the PID varables

+## Templates
+Contains the html files for the GUI

+## Static
+Contains the css files for the GUI

+## src
+Contains the java application